creativenull/wsl2-distro-ubuntu/README.md

 appendWindowsPath = false
 ```

-Now, logout and terminate the container and try to enter it.
+Now, logout and terminate the container and try to enter it (this is in powershell/windows terminal).

 ```
 wsl --terminate Ubuntu